Hotel Worker Training Ordinance (PHTO)

-Beginning December 1, 2025, covered hotel Employers are required to provide public housekeeping training by contracting with a certified third-party entity*, to provide at least six hours of training to staff on a variety of topics as designated in the Hotel Worker Training Ordinance.
-(See below) The Hotel Employers will be responsible for paying the cost of the training and of their employees' time to take the Public Housekeeping Training.
+Beginning December 1, 2025, covered Hotel Employers are required to provide public housekeeping training by contracting with a certified PHTO to provide at least five and a half (5.5) hours* of training to Room Attendants on a variety of topics as designated in the Hotel Worker Training Ordinance (LAMC 182.22.C.2.a-e).
+The Hotel Employer is responsible for paying the cost of the training and of their employees' time to take the Public Housekeeping Training.

 Hotel Worker Protection Ordinance (HWPO)